timescale/docs/tutorials/energy-data/index.md

 It starts by teaching you how to set up and connect to a Timescale database, create tables, and load data into the tables using `psql`.

 You then learn how to conduct analysis and monitoring on your dataset.
-It walks you through the steps to visualize the results in Grafana.
+It also walks you through the steps to visualize the results in Grafana.

 [dataset-energy]: /tutorials/:currentVersion:/energy-data/dataset-energy/